 - Offer significant original scholarship;

-- Be under contract with a publisher and scheduled for publication by the end of 2024; and
+- Be under contract for publication and scheduled to be published by the end of 2024; and

 - Undergo a process of peer review.
 Organizations that do not have a peer-review process in place may use the Terra Foundation’s manuscript assessment form, which should be completed by at least two qualified reviewers.